-Nuclear Physics – K600 Magnetic Spectrometer
+Subatomic Physics – K600 Magnetic Spectrometer

-The K=600 light ion spectrometer at iThemba LABS consists of five active elements namely a quadrupole, two dipoles and two trim coils, referred to as the K and H coils.
+The K600 consists of five active elements namely a quadrupole, two dipoles and two trim coils, referred to as the K and H coils.
 It is based on the design of the former K=600 magnetic spectrometer at the Indiana University Cyclotron Facility.
 As an indication of its size, the average flight path for a particle from target to detector is approximately 8m.
-It is one of the very few light ion spectrometers in the world that can be used to make high energy-resolution measurements in the proton energy region up to 200 MeV.
+There are three different focal-planes, which enables measurements at a momentum dispersion of either 6.2, 8.4 or 9.8 cm/%.

 The focal-plane detector are positioned behind the second dipole, and consists of position sensitive multi-wire drift chambers (MWDCs) and a pair of plastic scintillation detectors.
 By employing dispersion matching techniques an energy resolution of 30 keV FWHM can be achieved at 200 MeV for (p,p’) reactions, exploiting the excellent resolving power (1/28000) of the spectrometer.
 For more details see R. Neveling et al., NIM A 654 (2011) 29.

 The recent addition of coincident particle and gamma detection capabilities further enhances the selectivity of the K600 magnetic spectrometer, and opens up a host of new opportunities to be explored.